-- CCTV is reviewed and it was an ordinary childhood accident for the age and development stage of the child. - Child has an accident and you can see from the CCTV footage that the team member does not reach the child in time to intervene. - Parent/Carer forgets to complete the pre-existing injury form.
-Parent is called or asked about the preexisting injury.
+- CCTV is reviewed and it was an ordinary childhood accident for the age and development stage of the child. - Child has an accident, and it is recorded on the CCTV footage that the team member does not reach the child in time to intervene. - Parent/Carer forgets to complete the pre-existing injury form.
+Parent is called or asked about the pre-existing injury.
 Parent/carer gives a thorough and co-operative explanation in cases of a minor injury such as grazed knee.
 This does not apply where there is a serious injury.
 Monitor for on-going minor injuries not reported on the pre-existing injury form. - CCTV showing that the accident could not have been prevented due to staff deployment.